usertam/openssh/README.md

 Team
 ----

-The Open Quantum Safe project is led by [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) (University of Waterloo) and [Douglas Stebila](https://www.douglas.stebila.ca/research/) (University of Waterloo).
+The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.

 ### Contributors

 Contributors to this fork of OpenSSH include:

 - Eric Crockett (Amazon Web Services)
+- Ben Davies (University of Waterloo)
 - Torben Hansen (Amazon Web Services and Royal Holloway, University of London)
+- Christian Paquin (Microsoft Research)
 - Douglas Stebila (University of Waterloo)
-- Ben Davies (University of Waterloo)

 Contributors to an earlier OQS fork of OpenSSH included:

 - Mira Belenkiy (Microsoft Research)
 - Karl Knopf (McMaster University)

-- Christian Paquin (Microsoft Research)
+### Support

+Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services and the Tutte Institute for Mathematics and Computing.

+We'd like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, evolutionQ, and Microsoft Research.

+Research projects which developed specific components of OQS have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see the source papers for funding acknowledgments.